latest nhpb_banner 1__compressed2

 Whether someone is homeless, requires foreclosure prevention or was rehoused, then case management is required as a form of stabilization.
 Staff from an agency will work with the individual to ensure they rebuild their credit, obtain employment, and have a budget in place.
 The goal is to ensure that the participant is never again facing an eviction and that they pay their rent on their own in the future.
 Since financial assistance is so limited, this type of self-sufficiency is a requirement.

 Supportive or low income housing is available, mostly for the disabled and seniors in Tennessee.
+If a senior was evicted, this can be an option for them.
 In some cases they may receive priority for any counseling or security deposit assistance.
 HUD may require this in many instances.

 Additional homeless prevention programs in Tennessee